John Deacon BSc. (John Richard Deacon)

 Between 1986 and 1997 John again worked with Queen, completing ‘The Miracle’ and ‘Innuendo’ albums, assisting with ‘Made in Heaven’ and the recording of the Queen single ‘No One But You’ in 1997 and did assist in preliminary work on the ‘We Will Rock You’ stage show.

-John has now officially retired from the music business but does endorse the new tour, but did not wish to be part of it.
+John Deacon has now officially retired from the music business but does endorse the new tour, but did not wish to be part of it.
 John Deacon also checks-up with the Queen fan clubs to keep in touch with the fans.
-According to the latest information on John Deacon he no spends time with his family some where in the Canary Islands.
+According to the latest information on John Deacon he no spends time with his family some where in the Canary Islands and he also has a home in the UK.